psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 Running ``datalad status`` or ``git status`` in the distribution dataset now confirms that all components are comprehensively tracked.
-Inspecting the commits of the two created datasets, and in particular those of the ``builder`` dataset, reveals how DataLad capture the exact process of the build environment generation.
+Inspecting the commits of the two created datasets, and in particular those of the ``builder`` dataset, reveals how DataLad captures the exact process of the build environment generation.